 You will need a car seat from the day your baby is born.
 Car seats can be hired from some Well Child Tamariki Ora providers and some retail outlets - ask your Lead Maternity Carer for information.
-You can also go to www.kidshealth.org.nz/ child-car-seats for advice on purchasing and fitting car seats or www.nzta.govt. nz/safety/vehicle-safety/safety-belts-and-restraints/child-restraints/using-child-restraints-in-new-zealand/.
+You can also go to cert.safekids.org/get-car-seat-checked for advice on purchasing and fitting car seats or www.nzta. govt.nz/safety/vehicle-safety/safety-belts-and-restraints/child-restraints/using-child-restraints-in-new-zealand/.